noobyme/kobovncviewer/README.md

 - Contrast: apply a post processing contrast filter
 - White_cutoff: apply a post processing filter to turn colors greater than the specified value to white (255
 - Exclusive: request a non-shared session
-- Rotate:1-4
+- Rotate:0-3
 - Scale: fit to width or height
 - Longtap: Send right click for windows server by pressing and holding, android and linux servers seem to automatically implement this so no need
-- pan:disable click drag for panning
+- pan: Enable panning instead of click drag
+- disable_touch : Disable touch input during vnc session

 Advanced users: